XtromAI/Local-Journal/docs/planning/product-requirements.md

 **Acceptance Criteria:**
 - Touch-optimized interface with appropriate button sizes
-- Dark mode enabled by default with consistent theming
+- Light, Dark, or System made options available with consistent theming
 - Responsive design works on phones, tablets, and desktop
 - Single-tap access to start new journal conversation